-The following factors are expected to have a significant effect on the District's financial position and results of operations and were taken into account in developing the 2023 budget:
+The following factors are expected to have a significant effect on the District's financial position and results of operations and were taken into account in developing the 2024 budget:

-- Increase of per pupil funding from the State to \$9,044 per student in 2022-23 up from \$8,528 per student in 2021-22. - The District is budgeting for flat student growth in 2022-23. - The District will complete the sale of its Educational Broadband Spectrum and receive net proceeds of \$990,000. - An increase in the base rate for the District's Certified Salary Schedule to \$41,500 with a step increase granted to all district staff.
-These increases will result in approximately a 6.37% salary increase for 2022-23.
+- Increase of per pupil funding from the State to \$10,034 per student in 2023-24 up from \$9,044 per student in 2022-23. - The District is budgeting for flat student growth in 2023-24. - The District will complete the sale of its Educational Broadband Spectrum and receive net proceeds of \$999,000. - An increase in the base rate for the District's Certified Salary Schedule to \$45,000 with a step increase granted to all district staff.
+These increases will result in approximately a 10.68% salary increase for 2023-24. - The District's voter-approved building program is continuing on time and on budget.
+The District opened up the new Elwell Elementary School in August 2022.
+The new Roosevelt High School is on track to open in August 2023.
+Once the new high school building is opened, the existing high school building will begin a major renovation to become the District's new middle school building to open in January 2025.